Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

         # To give a random variance of work-load
         sim_particles = perturb(sim_particles, seed, particle_variance)

-Next we will re-instantiate our executor and submit our registered application for execution.
+Next we will fetch our Executor and submit our registered application for execution.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 2,9,10,12,13

-        # Use previously parameterized executor object
+        # Fetches *previously parameterized* Executor
         exctr = Executor.executor

         # Arguments for our registered simulation